 I’ve never personally used these because I haven’t had to deal with cracked or bleeding nipples (thank goodness!!) but I wanted to include these because I know it is a common issue.

 Store these in the fridge for extra cooling relief.

 The boppy is a nursing pillow that will help hold your baby in position while you’re breastfeeding.
 There are several nursing pillows out there, but the boppy is the most popular and common one.

-I personally only use the boppy for the first couple of weeks.
+I personally only use the boppy to breastfeed for the first couple of weeks.
 As soon as my babies gain a little bit of head control I find it more comfortable to just plop a regular pillow under their head.

 I still use the boppy for tummy time and lounging (always supervised, of course).
 It is definitely one of my most used newborn items.

 These reusable nursing pads are super soft and hold up really well.

 These are made out of organic bamboo with a high absorbency middle layer and a waterproof outer layer.